cyberbotics/webots-doc/darwin-op/motion-manager.md

 ## Motion Manager

-This manager implement the `DARwInOPMotionManager` class and allows you to play a predefined motion stored in the "motion\_4096.bin" file.
+The `DARwInOPMotionManager` class allows you to play a predefined motion stored in the "motion\_4096.bin" file.
 The main motions and their corresponding ids are listed in [appendix](motions-files.md).